mojtabagherian/TranSuite/README.md

 Citation
 ----------------------------

-When using TranSuite v2, please cite both:
+When using this TranSuite version, please cite both:

 The original TranSuite paper
-This extended version
+This modified version

 ----------------------------
 # License
 ----------------------------
-TranSuite v2 is released under the same [MIT license](https://opensource.org/licenses/MIT) as the original TranSuite.
+This TranSuite version is released under the same [MIT license](https://opensource.org/licenses/MIT) as the original TranSuite.